-The technical explanation for the Hyatt collapse has been widely published, e.g. "Critical Design Change Responsible for Collapse at Hyatt."
-As you know from the readings, the critical design change occurred with the the 4th floor walkway box beam support, changing from a single rod to a double rod connection based on a shop drawing submitted by the project's steel fabricator.
-Given the social contract that establishes engineering as a profession, the public can place trust in a reasonably prudent structural engineer to analyze the proposed double rod connection and either approve its use if adequate or require a different connection detail if inadequate.
+The technical explanation for the Hyatt collapse has been widely published, e.g., "Critical Design Change Responsible for Collapse at Hyatt."
+The Missouri Court of Appeals affirmed the Board of Registration's finding that Dan Duncan and Jack Gillum were grossly negligent.

-1.Explain why the structural engineers of record did not recognize the inadequacy of the double rod connection thereby allowing the use of the double rod connection.
-In your answer, please address at a minimum each of the following questions:

-- Was the analysis so complex that the engineers made an analytical error? - Did the engineers fail to verify that the connection was fabricated and installed as designed? - Did the engineers fail to perform the analysis? - Are there other explanations for the engineers' failure to recognize the inadequacy of the double rod connection?

-2 What is the difference between "Gross Negligence" and "Negligence?"
+- 1.Explain why the structural engineers of record did not recognize the inadequacy of the double-rod connection thereby allowing the use of the double-rod connection.
+In your answer, please address the following questions at a minimum: - Was the analysis of the double-rod connection so complex that the engineers made an error while analyzing it? - Did the engineers fail to analyze the double-rod connection? - Are there other plausible explanations for the engineers' failure to recognize the inadequacy of the double-rod connection and prevent its use? - 2.Define "Gross Negligence" and "Negligence?"

-3. Why did the Board of Registration find Gross Negligence rather than Negligence with respect to the structural engineers of record for this project?
+3. Was the Board of Registration's finding of Gross Negligence rather than Negligence or No Negligence with respect to the structural engineers of record appropriate?
+How did the Board's finding of Gross Negligence affect the sanctions (loss of licenses) imposed by the Board in this case?